IDA-HumanCapital/fife/docs/user_guide.md

 gbt_modeler.evaluate(evaluation_subset)
 ```

 `evaluate` offers just one of many ways to examine a model.
-For example, we can answer "In each time period, what share of the observations two periods past would we expect to still be around?""
-See the description of [_Retention_Rates.csv_](#retention_rates.csv) for more details.
+For example, we can answer "In each time period, what share of the observations two periods past would we expect to still be around?"
+See the description of [Retention_Rates.csv](#retention-rates-csv) for more details.

 ```python
 gbt_modeler.tabulate_retention_rates(2)